With the U.S. bird flu outbreak uncontained, scientists see growing risks

 There are still many outstanding questions about how exactly humans are catching the virus.

-One possibility, raised by federal health officials, is that a splash of milk, say, in the eyes could explain some of the infections in dairy workers whose only symptoms were conjunctivitis.
+One possibility, raised by federal health officials, is that a splash of milk, say, in the eyes or elsewhere could explain some of the infections in dairy workers, particularly those whose only symptoms were conjunctivitis.
 There’s also speculation that aerosolized milk could be another source of infection.

-While the virus still doesn’t do well at finding a home in the upper respiratory tract of humans, Peacock says, evidently there’s viral replication taking place there because nasal swabs are testing positive for low amounts of viral genetic material, at least in some people.
+While the virus still doesn’t do well in the upper respiratory tract of humans, Peacock says, evidently there’s a degree of replication there because nasal swabs are testing positive for low amounts of viral genetic material, at least in some people.

 Research on avian influenza predating the dairy cattle outbreak has shown that, with only a few mutations artificially inserted, airborne transmission can take place between ferrets, which are used as a model of human infection.

-Since the dairy cattle outbreak began, scientists have begun to analyze how this version of the virus behaves in hopes of understanding the threat it poses to humans.
+Since the dairy cattle outbreak began, scientists have begun to analyze how this version of the virus spreads, in hopes of understanding the threat it poses to humans.

-The latest research, which comes from the University of Wisconsin-Madison, shows the virus can be transmitted by respiratory droplets in ferrets, but inefficiently.
+The latest research, which comes from a team at the University of Wisconsin-Madison, shows the virus can be transmitted by respiratory droplets in ferrets, but inefficiently.

 Amie Eisfeld, an author of the study, says their lab has not seen this kind of transmission event with any other version of highly pathogenic avian influenza that they’ve isolated from the natural world and tested in ferrets.

-The ferrets who were infected didn't have any virus in the nasal swabs, but there were antibodies in their blood showing they had been exposed.
+Only one of the four ferrets was infected.
+She notes that animal didn't have any virus in the nasal swabs, but there were antibodies in the blood showing it had been exposed.

-Sutton notes that just because ferrets in the lab caught the virus in this way doesn't necessarily mean humans will.
+Sutton notes that just because a ferret in the lab caught the virus in this way doesn't necessarily mean humans will.

 In another troubling finding from the study, the team discovered that the virus can bind to the type of receptors found in the upper respiratory tract of humans, suggesting it does possess “features that may facilitate infection and transmission in mammals,” the authors write.